mistahoward/blazor-why-did-you-render/BlazorWhyDidYouRender-Architecture.md

 ## 8. Main Components & Implementation Plan

 **Core Classes:**
 - `TrackedComponentBase`: Inherits from `ComponentBase`, overrides lifecycle methods and `StateHasChanged` to inject tracking logic.
+Located in the `Tracking` folder for organization.
 - `RenderTrackerService`: Handles data collection, reporting, and configuration management.
+Also located in the `Tracking` folder.
 - Optional: `WhyDidYouRenderAttribute`: Attribute for opt-in tracking on a per-component basis.

 **Implementation Steps:**